kostyfisik/PKM-sync-template/notes/chore.md

 "work-in-progress" notes over time, as I make use of convenient features from each software.
-This mainly relates to ongoing project management, to-do lists, structuring complex topics as "note prototypes," and other things that may become irrelevant in the future.
+This mainly relates to ongoing project management, to-do lists, structuring complex topics as "note prototypes," floating notes, and other things that may become irrelevant in short-term period of time.
 In general, I agree with Anders Thoresson's sentiment of prioritizing the longevity of my notes collection over features and user experience.
 You can read more about it in his blog post [here](https://myttl.blog/what-is-the-exit-plan-for-your-notes-2/).

 I also hope that if my note system is interoperable between multiple